dxe/dxesf-docs/docs/index.md

 ### 6.3.
 Meetings

 The SF Bay Core will hold regular meetings every Monday morning from 10am to 12pm, unless ordered otherwise by the SF Bay Core.
-Special meetings of the SF Bay Core may be called by the Lead Organizer and must be called upon the written request of two Core Members.
+Special meetings of the SF Bay Core may be called by the Lead Organizer and must be called upon the written request of 2 Core Members.

 Meetings are normally open to the public, but advanced request is required.
 Anyone interested in visiting an SF Bay Core meeting should email [sfbay@directactioneverywhere.com](mailto:sfbay@directactioneverywhere.com) with the request.